 The lunar calendar is 10-11 days shorter than the solar calendar.
 This is significant because actually each year passes, Ramadan moves a little bit earlier in the year.
 So if Ramadan now is in summer, at some point it’s going to move in spring… so Muslims are been able to fast every single season.

-This is the month a lot of Muslims focusing on the recitation and how much they study about the Quran, not only reciting but also understanding the meanings of the words and trying to apply the lessons in their life.
+This is the month a lot of Muslims focus on the recitation and how much they study about the Quran, not only reciting but also understanding the meanings of the words and trying to apply the lessons in their life.

 Why do we Fast?